Scaling up food production: 12 dos and don’ts

 4. DON’T ignore the complexities of mixing and your specific needs when purchasing mixing equipment.

 Mixing is a complicated science.
 Mixing a 50-gallon tank of ingredients is very different from mixing a 2,000-gallon tank.
 Many types and sizes of mixers are available to meet your specific needs.
-Determining which type (e.g., high shear, static, milling, anchor/helical) and size of mixer to buy requires expert knowledge.
+Determining which type (e.g., high shear, static, milling, anchor/helical) and size of mixer is needed for scaling up food production requires expert knowledge.
 A wrong decision can be costly from food quality, production, and replacement cost standpoints.
 Be sure to factor the following considerations into your decision:

 - What is the desired viscosity of your product throughout the mixing cycle?
 A thick batter will require different equipment than a thin sauce, for example.